baranwalayush/Model-Comparison-Explorer/README.md

 2. Add it to `ModelRegistry._MODEL_MAP` in `model_registry.py`.
 3. Add its config section in `config.yaml`.

-That's it — the pipeline, explainer, and dashboard pick it up automatically.
+The pipeline, explainer, and dashboard will pick it up automatically.

 ---